webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 * **csharprepl**

     A cross-platform command line REPL for the rapid experimentation and exploration of C#.
-It supports intellisense, installing NuGet packages, and referencing local
+It supports IntelliSense, installing NuGet packages, and referencing local
     .NET projects and assemblies.
 Install with: `dotnet tool install -g csharprepl`

 * **IronPython**